About me

 So I started a website/server that hosted Mac versions of mods for all the games listed above (and more).
 This included documentation, Terminal and AppleScript Apps that ran as launchers.
 Some of the more complex required recompiling source code which was done alongside the developers.
 I enjoyed that a lot!!

-However, all this came to an end, because of the Intel Mac.
+However, this came to an end, because of the Intel Mac.
 PPC Macs began their decline and that was that.

 Full circle